 A pool of water under your water heater can be an intimidating sight, but fortunately it is a simple fix.
-You can call us at Hackler Plumbing immediately to help you with your water heater leaking from the bottom, but here are a few tips to keep that pool from growing in the meantime.
+If you need a McKinney Texas plumber, you can call Hackler Plumbing to help with your water heater leaking from the bottom.
+But if it’s not urgent, here are a few tips to keep that leak from growing into a bigger problem.

 Find the Source of Your Water Heater Leaking from the Bottom